-Aesthetic dimensions have received increasing attention in the service literature over the last quarter century, especially with regard to the focus on experiential and symbolic aspects of products and services.
-The tourism literature has only recently turned their attention to the role of aesthetics for the tourist experience as a source for obtaining competitive advantages for service businesses and destinations.
-A central topic to explore for tourism strategies is how the tourists express central aesthetic dimensions in the context of nature-based experiences.
-The findings in the research to date, show that aesthetic dimensions are mostly linked to landscape preferences and the natural environment (e.g., Coghlan and Prideaux, 2009; Fredman and Tyrväinen, 2010; Haukeland et al., 2010; Hazen, 2009; Raadik et al., 2010; Wang et al., 2008).
+Aesthetic dimensions have received increasing attention in the service literature over the past quarter of a century, especially with regard to the focus on experiential and symbolic aspects of products and services.
+The tourism literature has only recently turned its attention to the role of aesthetics in the tourist experience as a means of obtaining competitive advantages for service businesses and destinations.
+A central topic for nature-based tourism strategies to explore is what kinds of aesthetic dimensions and forces shape aesthetic judgments.
+The findings in the research to date show that aesthetic dimensions are mostly linked to landscape preferences and the natural environment (e.g., Coghlan & Prideaux, 2009; Fredman & Tyrväinen, 2010; Haukeland et al., 2010; Hazen, 2009; Raadik et al., 2010).

-The findings from this study support these results, and extend the research by also including central aesthetic dimensions for the man-made environment.
-The analysis revealed five aesthetic dimensions; "variation/contrast", "harmony", "scenery/viewing", "genuineness", and "cleanliness".
-The first three dimensions are all central for both the natural and the man-made environment.
-Furthermore, "genuineness" was only important regard to the man-made environment, and "variation/contrast" only to the natural environment.
-Except "genuineness", the other four dimensions are supported by previous studies as central for well-being and choice of nature-based tourism destinations.
-"Genuineness" has not been included as an aesthetic quality in previous research, but has been pointed to as important for tourists' experiences in general, linked to the "authentic surroundings".
-The results from this study revealed that it might be more appropriate to use the word "genuineness" instead of "authentic" regard to the man-made environment.
-The feeling of the "genuineness" or "uniqueness" at a tourism business may not depend on e.g., the local traditions, but on the overall theme, design or art that makes it different from other businesses.
-Emotional aspects were also mentioned for all the five dimensions (e.g., feeling both scared and delighted, and feeling of belonging in nature), and this finding supports the conceptual studies of active and emotional participation in the nature-based "experiencescape".
+The findings from this study support these results, and extend the research by also including central dimensions for the human-made environment.
+The analysis revealed five dimensions and forces that shape aesthetic judgments: "variation/contrast", "harmony", "scenery/viewing", "genuineness", and "cleanliness".
+The first three dimensions are all central for both the natural and the human-made environment.
+"Genuineness" was important only with regard to the human-made environment, and "variation/contrast" was important only with regard to the natural environment "Genuineness" has not been included as an aesthetic quality in previous research, but has been identified as important for tourists' experiences in general, when linked to "authentic surroundings".
+The results from this study revealed that it might be more appropriate to use the word "genuineness" instead of "authentic" with regard to the human-made environment.
+The feeling "genuineness" or "uniqueness" at a tourism business may depend not on such things as the local traditions, but on the overall theme, design, or art that makes it different from other businesses.
+Emotional aspects were also mentioned for all five dimensions (e.g., feeling both scared and delighted, and the feeling of belonging in nature), and this finding supports the conceptual studies of active and emotional participation in the nature-based "experiencescape".

-The results indicated that aesthetic dimensions have influence on the natural and the man-made environment in tourists' nature-based experiences.
-Future research should emphasize this by including the overall or holistic environments, and not separate the man-made and the natural environment, which is typical in tourism studies (e.g.,

-Coghlan & Prideaux, 2009; Hazen, 2009; Raadik et al., 2010).
-Previous research show that satisfaction is important for loyalty intentions, and by including the overall environment, it might be easier to reveal features the tourists' are not satisfied with at a nature-based destination.
-The findings also suggested that it might be fruitful in future research, to include several senses, and not the traditional viewing or gazing.
+The results indicated that dimensions and forces that shape aesthetic judgments influence preferences for the natural and human-made environment in tourists' nature-based experiences.
+Future research should emphasize this by including the overall or holistic environments, rather than separating the human-made and natural environment, as is typical in tourism studies (e.g., Coghlan & Prideaux, 2009; Hazen, 2009; Raadik et al., 2010).
+Previous research shows that satisfaction is important for loyalty intentions, and by including the overall environment, it may be easier to identify features that tourists' are not satisfied with at nature-based destinations.
+The findings also suggest that it might be fruitful in future research to include several senses, and just not the traditional viewing or gazing.

-The study's findings are valuable for the producers, to improve or innovate the different features, and thereby influence the tourists' overall satisfaction.
-Marketing campaigns for different market segments can for example focus on "variation/contrast" in nature by using pictures of, say, mountains, rivers, or waterfalls.
-They can show multiple colors in nature, and visualize nature as both beautiful and brutal in order to trigger emotions like being scared, excited, and happy.
-Offering product packages with guided tours for experiencing nature in different weather conditions, or in daylight in contrast with moonlight, can contribute to variation and the active sensing of nature-based experiences.
-As a contrast with everyday life and the possibilities of sensing nature, "the slow journey", like driving an old car or a cabriolet, cycling, horseback riding, and walking, can be used as a part of a destination's image.
+The study's findings may assist producers to improve or change the different features, and thereby influence the overall satisfaction of tourists.
+Marketing campaigns for different market segments could, for example, focus on "variation/contrast" in nature by combining pictures of, say, mountains, rivers, and waterfalls.
+They could show the many colors of nature, and depict nature as both beautiful and brutal in order to trigger emotions of being scared, excited, and happy.
+Offering product packages with guided tours for experiencing nature in different weather conditions, both daylight and moonlight, can appeal to the desire for variation and for the active sensing of nature-based experiences.
+As a contrast with everyday life as a means of fully sensing nature, "the slow journey", like driving an old car or a cabriolet, cycling, horseback riding, or walking, could be used as a part of a destination's image.